LungLab/auscultation/README.md

 - rat.wav : A sample air leak sounds recorded from rat lungs.
 - swine.wav : A sample air leak sounds recorded from swine lungs.

-## Installation and execution
+## Installation
-1. To run the MATLAB codes, install “Signal Processing Toolbox” and “Audio Toolbox”.
+- To run the MATLAB codes, download all the files provided in the tools folder and save them in a folder on your computer.
+This will take less than a minute.
-2. Ensure the audio files and MATLAB files are stored in the same folder.
+- Ensure the MATLAB files, sample sound files, and any audio files to be tested are stored in the same folder.
+- Ensure “Signal Processing Toolbox” and “Audio Toolbox” are installed along with MATLAB software.
+This will take approximately 10 minutes, although it can depend on the internet speed.
-3. To use "LoudnessMap.m", an audiointerface device (e.g., RME Fireface 802) has to be connected to the computer.
+- Note that an audio interface device (e.g., RME Fireface 802) and a microphone (e.g., Sony ECM-77B) have to be connected to the computer to run "LoudnessMap.m".
+On the other hand, "AmpFreq.m" and "SPLTime.m" can be excuted with any pre-acquired sound files.

 ## Software requirements
 The codes were written and tested using MATLAB (version: R2020b) which was running in macOX Big Sur (version: 11.5.1).
-It is expected that the codes are compatible with Windows, Mac, and Linux operating systems when the toolboxes listed above are properly installed on the computer.
+It is expected that the codes are compatible with Windows, Mac, and Linux operating systems when the Signal Processing Toolbox and Audio Toolbox are properly installed on the computer.

 ## Hardware requirements
-The codes require only a standard computer with sufficient RAM to execute specific operations performed by a user.
+-	Computer: The codes require only a standard computer with sufficient RAM to execute specific operations performed by a user.
 However, for acceptable performance and speed, a computer with minimum 4 GB of RAM is recommended.
-The computer used in this study had 32 GB of RAM with 2 GHz Quad-Core CPU and it took less than 5 seconds to complete the sound analysis using the codes and sample sound files.
+The computer used in this study had 32 GB of RAM with 2 GHz Quad-Core CPU.

-## Results
+-	Sound recording system: To acquire sounds for real-time analysis or postprocessing, microphone, amplifier, and audio interface are needed.
+In this study, we used Sony ECM-77B microphone, Black Lion B12A amplifier, and RME Fireface 802 audio interface have been used.

+## Demo and instructions for use
-“AmpFreq.m” was used to generate the sound amplitude and frequency plots (Fig. 2f,h and Fig. 3f,h,i).
-“SPLTime.m” was used to calculate and plot the sound loudness as a function of time (Fig. 2g and Fig. 3g).
-“LoudnessMap.m” was used to create a sound intensity map (Fig. 4b,d) (Pinezich et al., Nature Communications, 2021).
+“AmpFreq.m” and "SPLTime.m" are currently written such that "rat.wav" provided as a sample sound files can be imported, processed, and plotted.
+To test different sound file, change the file name in the code accordingly.
+Notably, in the manuscript, "AmpFreq.m" was used to generate the sound amplitude and frequency plots (Fig. 2f,h and Fig. 3f,h,i) while “SPLTime.m” was used to calculate and plot the sound loudness as a function of time (Fig. 2g and Fig. 3g).
+Meanwhile, running “LoudnessMap.m” require a sound recording system connected to the computer.
+The code was used to create a sound intensity map in this study (Fig. 4b,d).
+It is expected that it will take less than 5 seconds to complete the sound analysis and data plotting using the codes and sample sound files provided.